iotlearner0level/ESP-Datalogger/README.md

 # Datalogger using ArduinoJSON and SPIFFS

+- To run the program, enter wifi credentials, firebase details in credentials.h
+- Compile and run the code in Arduino
+- Upload the html/javascript files using this tool https://github.com/esp8266/arduino-esp8266fs-plugin
+- Launch the webbrowser at: http://esp-datalogger.local/

+* If the esp crashes too much, increase the firebase/SPIFFS timeout

 ## Experimental!

 This project is a "proof-of-concept" of a general purpose data-logger using esp8266